Maidenhead Locator System: History

 Amateur radio contests on VHF and UHF are often scored based on the distance of contacts, typically 1 point per kilometre, so there is a need for amateurs to exchange their locations over the air.
 To facilitate this, following the growth of the sport in the 1950s, the German QRA locator system was adopted in 1959.
-The QRA locator system was limited to describing European coordinates, by the mid-1970s there was growing need for a global locator system.
+The QRA locator system was limited to describing European coordinates, and by the mid-1970s there was growing need for a global locator system.

 By the time of their April 1980 meeting, in Maidenhead, England, the VHF Working Group had received twenty different proposals to replace the QRA locator grid.
-That devised by Dr. John Morris (G4ANB) was deemed to be the best.
+That devised by John Morris (G4ANB) was deemed to be the best.

 At the 1999 IARU Conference in Lillehammer it was decided that the latitude and longitude to be used as a reference for the determining of locators should be based on the World Geodetic System 1984 (WGS-84).